 This got me thinking about what could be done to help business owners who aren't sure how to stay safe from cyber criminals.
 Where could they start?
 If performing risk assessments around network and cyber security is more or less new to you, what's a business owner to do?
 When you're looking for an entry point into keeping your business safe from cybercriminals, start with this network security checklist.

 I started putting together a list of IT security best practices that would be of benefit to any business owner, regardless of the size of their business.
 It used to be that cybercriminals mainly went after larger companies, but that is no longer the case.
 Now, small and medium-sized businesses are the most likely target of these efforts.
 Why?
 Because cybercriminals know small- and medium-sized businesses are less likely to have multiple layers of security.

 As a way to help businesses, I turned my list of best practices into a cyber security checklist for others to use.
 It’s a list of 21 things owners and key stakeholders can do to benefit their businesses.
 Checklist items include:

 - Equipment tracking

 The checklist includes advice, tool recommendations and general guidance on keeping your business more secure.
 Feel free to use it to audit and assess your current IT security practices.
 If the items on the checklist aren't being done within your company, I strongly urge you to change that.

 One of the top things on the minds of today’s business leaders, board members and IT staff is the risk of what a cybersecurity event might bring to the business.
 We have more and more business leaders asking the question: How do we protect ourselves?

-Use this checklist for your own business, and share it with any other business owner, key stakeholder or IT department head in your network.
+Use this checklist for your own business, and share it with any other business owners, key stakeholders or IT department heads in your network.
 This free checklist is downloadable and printer-friendly.
 To access your copy, click below: